Atchison, Topeka and Santa Fe Railway: Passenger service

 The AT&SF was widely known for its passenger train service in the first half of the 20th century.
 AT&SF introduced many innovations in passenger rail travel, among these the "Pleasure Domes" of the Super Chief (billed as the "...only dome car[s] between Chicago and Los Angeles" when they were introduced in 1951) and the "Big Dome" Lounge cars and double-decker Hi-Level cars of the El Capitan, which entered revenue service in 1954.
 The railroad was among the first to add dining cars to its passenger trains, a move which began in 1891, following the examples of the Northern Pacific and Union Pacific railroads.
 The AT&SF offered food on board in a dining car or at one of the many Harvey House restaurants that were strategically located throughout the system.

 In general, the same train name was used for both directions of a particular train.
 The exceptions to this rule included the Chicagoan and Kansas Cityan trains (both names referred to the same service, but the Chicagoan was the eastbound version, while the Kansas Cityan was the westbound version), and the Eastern Express and West Texas Express.
 All AT&SF trains that terminated in Chicago did so at Dearborn Station.
 Trains terminating in Los Angeles arrived at AT&SF's La Grande Station until May 1939, when Los Angeles Union Passenger Terminal was opened.

 The Santa Fe was the only railroad to run trains from Chicago to California on its own tracks.
 The railway's extensive network was also home to a number of regional services.
-These generally couldn't boast of the size or panache of the transcontinental trains, but built up enviable reputations of their own nonetheless.
-Of these, the Chicago-Texas trains were the most famous and impressive.
-The San Diegans, which ran from Los Angeles to San Diego, were the most popular and durable, becoming to the Santa Fe what New York City-Philadelphia trains were to the Pennsylvania Railroad.
-But Santa Fe flyers also served Tulsa, Oklahoma, El Paso, Texas, Phoenix, Arizona (the Hassayampa Flyer), and Denver, Colorado, among other cities not on their main line.
+These generally did not have the size of the transcontinental trains, but established reputations of their own.
+Of these, the Chicago-Texas trains were notable.
+The San Diegans, which ran from Los Angeles to San Diego, had the highest ridership and longevity, becoming to the Santa Fe what New York City-Philadelphia trains were to the Pennsylvania Railroad.
+But Santa Fe trains also served Tulsa, Oklahoma, El Paso, Texas, Phoenix, Arizona (the Hassayampa Flyer), and Denver, Colorado, among other cities not on their main line.